 At a certain point, after becoming a bundle of nerves, I realize that gets me nowhere.
 So in that spirit, I readied myself for whatever was going to happen at customs.
 There was no going back at that point, and after 14 hours on a plane, I wasn’t equipped to put too much thought into something I’d done hundreds of times.
 This was just another customs line in another airport.

 The AUH airport is super weird.
 There were pictures of American businessmen in full suits shaking hands with the locals in their traditional clothing.
 All smiles.
 But I got a certain feeling of the place, just like how being in Bratislava gave me a feeling about its renewing vitality.
+However I was warned by a friend that works for immigration lawyers Melbourne office, I took his words of caution and did not exude to much happiness.

 The immigration officer didn’t even look up at me.
 He grunted, I took my passport back, and went on down the line.